 Get Help With Your Payroll Needs

 Handling payroll for your team can be a daunting task, and properly using overtime pay and comp time make it an even more challenging one.
-Luckily, Hourly, a time tracking and payroll platform, can help.
+Luckily, Hourly, a workers' comp, payroll and time tracking platform, can help.

 Besides its time tracking solution, Hourly also provides you with great tools for handling payroll and workers’ comp.
-You can see a full overview of hours worked by each employee and the salary that is due to them so you can successfully run your business.
+You can see a full overview of hours worked by each employee and the salary that is due to them.